Mary Alice Faid

-Mary Alice Faid (21 January 1897 – 14 January 1990), was a British writer of children's books, mostly religious fiction, and of adult fiction.
+Mary Alice Faid (21 January 1897 – 14 January 1990), was a Scottish writer of children's books, mostly religious fiction, and of adult fiction.

 Personal life

 Mary Alice Faid was born in Greenock, Scotland, in 1897.
 Her father was a butcher.
 She may have attended the University of Glasgow.
 She married Alexander Carson Dunn in 1923 in the Primitive Methodist Church; he was a teacher.
 She died in Helensburgh, Scotland, in 1990.

 Faid is best known for the Trudy series of ten books for children.
 These take the eponymous heroine from school age to adult life, with an emphasis on her involvement with the evangelistic movement and urban missions.
 As well as Faid's prolific output of romantic novels, she also wrote stories for women's magazines.
+She published as both Mary Alice Faid and Mary Faid.